-The goal of starting GAPS for babies is to heal the gut lining, enrich the baby’s microbiome and thus provide the nourishment that a growing baby needs.
+The goal of starting GAPS for babies is to heal the gut lining, enrich the baby’s microbiome and thus provide the nourishment through healthy baby food that a growing baby needs.
 Therefore GAPS is specifically beneficial for babies that struggle with diarrhea, colic, asthma, allergies, eczema, babies who started their life with antibiotics and finely those diagnosed with “failure to thrive” – meaning they seem to be dramatically smaller than other children the same age.

 GAPS Diet For Baby

 The GAPS diet is a phenomenal alternative therapy based on the idea that the baby’s overall health is linked to the digestive health.
+Unlike starting GAPS diet for kids, applying the same protocol is actually simpler and easier for small babies (infants).
+That’s why most advocated of the GAPS diet recommend trying the protocol at an early stage.

-You want to get to the root of the problem rather than simply address the symptoms with medications, then keep reading, we’ll discuss some of the leading causes of these health issues in children and what we can do to encourage gut healing from the beginning when the baby is still small.
+If you want to get to the root of the problem rather than simply address the symptoms with medications, then keep reading, we’ll discuss some of the leading causes of these health issues in children and what we can do to encourage gut healing from the beginning when the baby is still small.

 Bellow I’m explaining the intestinal permeability / leaky gut in babies and it’s association with a variety of health issues as well as the breastfeeding role in baby’s immune system development.
 Then we’ll finish with steps and list of foods suitable for GAPS babies (between birth to 1 year of age) including the GAPS staple food: the meat stock.